Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Crime in Atlantic City

 Unfortunately, crime rates in Atlantic City could be better.
-According to NeighborhoodScout.com, Atlantic City is safer than only 11% of cities in the US.
-Average annual violent crime rates are about 8.03 per 1,000 residents, and average annual property crime rates are about 26.31 per 1,000 residents.
+According to NeighborhoodScout.com, average annual violent crime rates are about 18.87 per 1,000 residents, and average annual property crime rates are about 68.12 per 1,000 residents.
+[Source]

-However, most of these crimes occur in residential areas, and it doesn’t imply all of Atlantic City sketchy.
+However, many of these crimes occur in residential areas, and it doesn’t imply that all of Atlantic City is sketchy.
 Stay in tourist-centric areas such as the Atlantic City casinos and boardwalk, as well as the Marina District.
-This puts you at a lesser risk for violent crimes.
+This puts you at a lesser risk for violent crimes, as police presence tends to be heavier to protect tourists, especially during the summer.
 Petty crimes such as pickpockets and mugging, though, may still be an issue.

 👉 Read Next: Is Newark Safe?